NLnetLabs/unbound-manual/source/getting-started/installation.rst

-Another handy trick you can use during testing is to run Unbound in the foreground using the :option:`-d` option and increase the verbosity level using the :option:`-vvv` option.
+Another handy trick you can use during testing is to run Unbound in the foreground using the :option:`-d` option and increase the verbosity level using the :option:`-v` option multiple times.
 This allows you to see steps Unbound takes and also where it fails.

 Now that Unbound is installed we can :doc:`continue to configuring it<configuration>`.